coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

     inhabited.
 -   Enhanced magic.
-Spells and spell-like abilities that use negative energy are maximized (as if the Maximize Spell metamagic feat had been used on them, but the spells don't require higher-level slots).
+Spells and spell-like abilities that use negative energy are maximized (as if the Maximize Spell metamagic feat had been used on them, but the spells don’t require higher-level slots).
     Spells and spell-like abilities that are already maximized are unaffected by this benefit.
 Class abilities that use negative energy, such as rebuking and controlling undead, gain a +10 bonus on the roll to determine Hit Dice affected.
 -   Impeded magic.
 Spells and spell-like abilities that use positive energy, including *cure* spells, are impeded.
-Characters on this plane take a --10 penalty on Fortitude saving throws made to remove negative levels bestowed by an energy drain attack.
+Characters on this plane take a –10 penalty on Fortitude saving throws made to remove negative levels bestowed by an energy drain attack.

 Random Encounters: Because the Negative Energy Plane is virtually devoid